Aussie Hottie Tarsha Whitmore Rocks A Tiny Monokini With Massive Cleavage

 “You’re so hot, you just turned that cheese into fondue!” he joked.

 Tarsha is well known for her fantastic body, and it is one of the ways in which the 19-year-old has been able to amass a following of over 643,000 fans.
-Though she normally posts pictures in revealing bikinis, like the one above, she also is sure to offer her fans much variety.
-For example, yesterday she posed in a skintight minidress, wowing that she needed one in “every color,” as covered by The Inquisitr.
+Though she normally posts pictures in revealing swimsuits, like the one above, she is also sure to offer her fans variety.
+For example, yesterday she posed in a skintight mini dress, vowing that she needed one in “every color,” as covered by The Inquisitr.